Managing Project Load File Import Templates

 Mapping Requirements and Guidelines

-When the load file includes natives or text versions, you will typically have at least one mapping entry to identify the location of the files.
+When the load file includes natives or text versions, you typically need at least one mapping entry to identify the location of the files.
 Depending on the discovered fields, entries may exist for one or both of the following:

 In general, you must also have a mapping entry forextbegdoc to identify the external starting document with a document number.
 This mapping entry is required for any load file import setup.